gjyoung1974/vgs_cardform_demo/README.md

 This is an *"Add Payment Card form"* for Android

-This app demonstrates how simple it is to securely add payment card data to your app with VeryGoodSecurity
+This app is meant to show how simple it is to securely add a payment cards via your own code app with VeryGoodSecurity's Secure Proxy and Vault services.

 A simple method of protecting card data